andreykaipov/http-flooder/README.md

   Docker.

-Both applications are written in Go, so you'll need to have it installed to be bale to compile the programs.
+Both applications are written in Go, so you'll need to have it installed to be able to compile the programs.
 They only use the standard library, so don't worry - mucking around with the GOPATH or using Go modules isn't necessary.

 You can also skip to the [Docker](#docker) section to just build the